 Invoice Finance and Factoring

 Invoice factoring is a transaction that involves a third party agreeing to buy a business’s unpaid invoices at a discount.
+We compare top UK invoice factoring companies, sell your unpaid invoices & get paid today.
+Up to 85% value pay out.
 In such a transaction, the buyer of such invoices gets to manage the sales ledger and collects any money owed to the business by its customers.
 According to the Asset Based Finance Association (ABFA), the annual turnover from companies that use invoice finance in the UK currently stands at £122 billion.
 This shows that invoice factoring plays a big role in many businesses’ daily operations.

 How It Works